 It is hard to imagine how we will be able to fill his shoes.
 And we will miss him terribly.

 Michael was amazingly organized, and has left SSAS in very good shape.

 So we wish to tell all our friends that ALL OF OUR PREVIOUSLY SCHEDULED ACTIVITIES WILL BE HELD AS PLANNED.

 SSAS is working on a memorial for Michael and we thank those who have generously contributed.
 If you would like to make a donation, please make out your check to South Shore Audubon Society, and write Michael Sperling Memorial Fund on the memo line.
 Mail your check to P.O.
 Box 31, Freeport, NY 11520.
 We are a 501(c)(3) nonprofit organization, so your donation is tax deductible.

 Wednesday, February 10, 2021 - TO BE HELD ONLINE

 TOPIC: All About OwlsFor more information

 Have you found injured wildlife and wondered what to do?Click here for options

-Please watch our website or follow us on Facebook for the status of future meetings and events.
+Please watch our website or follow us on Facebook for the status of future meetings, bird walks, and events.